-    The majority of these spaces are also cleaned regularly by professional teams, so housekeeping in your office is one less thing you have to deal with.
+Most of these spaces are also cleaned regularly by professional teams, so housekeeping in your office is one less thing you must deal with.

 Filling in the Remote Work Gaps

-Remote work is ideal for many people, but it can remove some of the perks that come along with more traditional office environments.
+Remote work is ideal for many people.
+Still, it can remove some of the perks of environments.
 Coworking spaces do an excellent job of filling in those gaps and providing small “extras” and perks that go a long way.

 Socializing is one of the biggest things.
 It’s hard to socialize when you work alone physically, and coworking spaces often house happy hours, mixers, and other events so you can mingle and connect with like-minded individuals.

-Additionally, you can often find learning and development opportunities scheduled and programmed by a coworking space.
-They may bring in niche experts, and motivational speakers, or offer training sessions to upskill and continue your personal and professional growth.
+Additionally, learning and development opportunities are often scheduled and programmed by a coworking space.
+They may bring in niche experts and motivational speakers or offer training sessions to upskill and continue your personal and professional growth.